How to Reduce Initial Server Response Time in WordPress (8 Methods)

 With a Hostinger plan, you can also access PageSpeed Insights from the hPanel:

-- First, log in to your account and navigate to Hosting -> Manage.
+- First, log in to your account and click on Manage near your hosting plan.

-- Scroll down to the Website section and select Page Speed.
+- Find the Performance section on the left and select Page Speed.

 - You can choose to analyze your website for a desktop or mobile device.
 Then, click Analyze to view the results.